 Winter Driving Safety Tips

-- If you do venture out or are unexpectedly caught in a snowstorm and encounter problems, stay in your car and wait for help.
+If you do venture out or are unexpectedly caught in a snowstorm and encounter problems, if your car is safely out of harm’s way, stay in your car and wait for help.
 You can run the car heater to stay warm for 10 minutes every hour, but make sure your exhaust pipe is clear of snow.
 There is a danger of carbon monoxide poisoning if snow blocks the pipe and enables the deadly gas to build up in your car.
-Open your window slightly to help prevent the buildup.
+Open your window slightly to help prevent any buildup.